Blokje5/fraud-detection-pipeline/README.md

 - Is there a specific region in which certain pharmaceutical companies are active
 - Which type of providers recieved the most payments

+## Choice of tools

+Airflow: Airflow provides the scheduling capabilities for the ETL pipeline and ensures data is loaded in the correct order.
+Airflow ensures that when failure occurs in the ETL pipeline, downstream dependent task are not triggered.
+Postgresql: Postgresql serves as the Data Warehouse as it can be run locally.
+It is not an MPP-database, but given the relativily small size of the datasets (biggest dataset is ±7GB), it serves its purpose.
+Postgres provides a couple of useful functions such as COPY FROM (CSV/TXT), and due to its plugin based nature can easily be extended to provide MPP like capabilities.
+It also has extensive data type support.
+Postgres is also compatible with Redshift, making migration to a more scalable system easier.
+Docker: Docker provides the ability to easily bootstrap the project on a local machine.
+Again, due to the size of the data sets, this should serve its purpose.

 ## Data

 The data for this project can be found in the following locations: